Mompha knows fate on seized properties July 24

-A Federal High Court sitting in Lagos has adjourned till July 24 to hear an application by social media celebrity Ismaila Mustapha alias Mompha, seeking release of his properties seized by the Economic and Financial Crimes Commission (EFCC).
+Federal High Court sitting in Lagos on Friday adjourned till July 24 to hear an application by social media celebrity Ismaila Mustapha alias Mompha, seeking the release of his properties seized by the Economic and Financial Crimes Commission (EFCC).

 According to the EFCC, some of the items, including designer wristwatches, are the subject of ongoing investigation.

-Mompha is on trial for alleged N33billion money laundering and cyber fraud charge.
+Mompha is on trial on an alleged N33billion money laundering and cyber fraud charge.

 He and his firm, Ismalob Global Investment Ltd, were on March 4, 2020 re-arraigned before Justice Mohammed Liman on 22 counts.

-They were first arraigned on a 14-count count charge last November 25, following his arrest on October 19, 2019 at the Nnamdi Azikiwe International Airport, Abuja.
+They were first arraigned on a 14-count count charge last November 25, following his arrest last October 19, at the Nnamdi Azikiwe International Airport, Abuja.

 According to the anti-graft agency, the defendant is based in Dubai, the United Arab Emirates (UAE).